Table of Contents

 While not breed-specific, veterinarians prescribe these diets to treat dog food-related issues.

-Medi-Cal, Royal Canin’s vet line, is often intended to be temporarily fed to alleviate a particular issue.
+Medi-Cal, Royal Canin’s vet line, often intends to be temporarily fed to alleviate a particular issue.

 The Right Amount of Dog Food for Mixed Breed Dogs